CyrusFerns233/DS-projects/ScrapingProject/README.md

-This is a web scraping project using BeautifulSoup library.
+This is a Web Scraping project which was created using the BeautifulSoup(bs4) library.
+In this Project I extracted Data of the Top Companies in India from a Website called AmbitionBox.
+The extracted data included names, ratings, reviews, comapany_type, headquarters, company_old, number_of_employees and  about section of the company.